BHP says focus now is on cost cutting as markets slide

 "This includes reviewing our overhead costs and the sequencing of our major projects."

-The comments come amid mounting expectations that BHP will postpone one or more mega-projects it has proposed until economic outlooks in Europe and China improve.
+The comments comes amid mounting expectations that BHP will postpone one or more mega-projects it has proposed until economic outlooks in Europe and China improve.

-"I don't think our outlook has changed very much in the past six of seven months," Kloppers told the West Australian newspaper.
-"We signalled a note of caution through the latter part of last year."

-"What we really look at is, where does the long-term demand take us?
-Our view on that hasn't really changed.
-There has been no real change in that long-term picture," he said.

-Kloppers said BHP has about $30 billion of growth projects in the execution phase, while Martin added that expansion work to boost iron ore production by 5 percent in fiscal 2013 will continue as planned.
+Expansion work underway to boost iron ore production by 5 percent in fiscal 2013 will continue as planned, according to the spokeswoman.

-BHP ships the lion's share of its iron ore to steel mills in China, whose economy is growing at the slowest pace in more than three years.

 In February, BHP committed $779 million in preliminary funding ahead of a board review before signing off on the project, which would have an initial capacity to handle 100 million tonnes of ore a year.